BgeeDB/bgee_pipeline/pipeline/post_processing/README.md

-Requirements: having successfully run all other expression insertion steps for all data types
+**Requirements**: having successfully run all other expression insertion steps for all data types

-Goals:
+**Goals**:
 * make a global verification of validity of conditions used
 * generate global propagated expression calls
 * compute and insert gene expression ranks in database

 ## Details

-The first step is to run a verification on expression conditions used, using the step `../../generated_files/post_processing/conditions_not_existing`.
+The first step is to run a verification on expression conditions used, using the step `generated_files/post_processing/conditions_not_existing`.
 It detects conditions using anatomical entities and/or developmental stages not supposed to exist in the related species.
-If any invalid condition is detected, and the errors come from the taxon constraints, not from our annotations, see SQL file `fix_anat_taxon_constraints.sql` in this folder for a list of SQL commands to run to fix the issues.
-In case you want to remap annotations, see SQL file `remap_conditions.sql` in this folder.
+If any invalid condition is detected, and the errors come from the taxon constraints, not from our annotations, see SQL file [fix_anat_taxon_constraints.sql](fix_anat_taxon_constraints.sql) in this folder for a list of SQL commands to run to fix the issues.
+In case you want to remap annotations, see SQL file [remap_conditions.sql](remap_conditions.sql) in this folder.

 Then, global expression calls are generated